felipeg48/spring-cloud-cli/spring-cloud-devtools/README.md

 devtools:
   deployables:
     - name: configserver
-      coordinates: org.springframework.cloud.devtools:spring-cloud-devtools-configserver:1.1.0.BUILD-SNAPSHOT
+      coordinates: maven://org.springframework.cloud.devtools:spring-cloud-devtools-configserver:1.1.0.BUILD-SNAPSHOT
       port: 8888
       waitUntilStarted: true
       order: -10
     - name: eureka
-      coordinates: org.springframework.cloud.devtools:spring-cloud-devtools-eureka:1.1.0.BUILD-SNAPSHOT
+      coordinates: maven://org.springframework.cloud.devtools:spring-cloud-devtools-eureka:1.1.0.BUILD-SNAPSHOT
       port: 8761
 ```

 The `name` attribute is required.
 If `waitUntilStarted` is true, Devtools will block until the application has reached the `deployed` state.
 Before commands are deployed, the list is sorted using Spring's `OrderComparator`.
 In the above case, `configserver` is deployed before any other app is deployed.
+Currently only `maven://` coordinates and standard Spring Resources (`file://`, etc...) are supported.

 ### Stopping